mwimlmauritania-byte/Open-Data-Mauritania/README.md

-Most AI systems today perform well only in high-resource languages like English, French, or Modern Standard Arabic. **Mauritania's national languages — Pulaar, Soninke, Wolof, and Hassaniya Arabic — are severely underrepresented.**
+Most AI systems today perform well only in high-resource languages like English, French, or Modern Standard Arabic. **Mauritania's national languages — Pulaar, Soninke, Wolof, and Hassaniya — are severely underrepresented.**

 This means healthcare AI, automated public services, and language tools simply don't work for most Mauritanians.
 This repository is our open answer: a community hub for collecting,